jakobzhao/geog328/project/readme.md

 ## 2\.
 Online Presentation  (15 PNTS)

-Please create a `new discussion` post to share your project to your classmate in the discussion board at our course repository.
+Please create a `new discussion` post to share your project to your classmate in the [discussion board](https://github.com/jakobzhao/geog495/discussions/categories/final-project) at our course repository on GitHub.
 In the post you created, please share the content of the readme.me file for your final project.
 Please get it done by **Thursday (Dec 8th by 11:59pm)**.

 ## 3\.
 Peer Review  (3PNTS per review，15PNTS in total)

 Each student will need to share some constructive comments to at least **FIVE** of your classmates' final projects.
-The comments need to be submitted as a new reply to the final project post in the discussion board.
+The comments need to be submitted as a new reply to the final project post in [the discussion board](https://github.com/jakobzhao/geog495/discussions/categories/final-project).
 Your comment could start with something the map author does well, and then list a few items the author can improve in the future.
 Please get it done by **Sunday (Dec 12th by 11:59pm)**.

 ## 4\.
 Submission